Mohima6/neurobot-ml-for-paperwork-rl-training/README.md

 - Trains a **Multi-Layer Perceptron (MLP)** classifier to decode these commands.
 - Visualizes classification performance via a confusion matrix and plots predicted robot movements.

+🤖 Requirements: the main Python packages used in this project:

+numpy

+matplotlib

+seaborn

+scikit-learn

+tensorflow

+stable-baselines3

+statsmodels

+gym

 ---

 ## Installation